Auth

 2. User grants consent — PDS fetches your permission set lexicon via DNS, shows the user the methods, records the scope.

-4. App sends PUT /xrpc/com.example.space.putRecord with Authorization: Bearer <jwt> and Atproto-Proxy: did:web:example.com#com_example_space.
+4. App POSTs <ns>.space.getCredential { spaceUri } with Authorization: Bearer <jwt> and Atproto-Proxy: did:web:example.com#com_example_space.
+Authority verifies the JWT, checks membership, mints a 2h credential.

-For your own loaders/actions, steps 3–6 collapse into a single createServerClient({did}).post(...) call.
+For your own loaders/actions, the credential dance disappears — createServerClient({did}).post(...) bypasses it entirely.
 For a browser subscribing to a feed, steps 3–5 are replaced by a ticket mint from your server.
 Same auth model, different surface.

 contrail